Meti0X7CB/WinTaskical/README.md

 - Translucent TB 2025.1+

 ## 📦 Installation
-1 - Download the latest version from the [Releases](https://github.com/Meti0X7CB/WinTaskical/releases) tab.
+- Download and installed the latest verison of TranslucentTB from [here](https://github.com/TranslucentTB/TranslucentTB/releases).

-2 - Make sure you have installed the latest verison of TranslucentTB from [here](https://github.com/TranslucentTB/TranslucentTB/releases).
+  - Set the taskbar transparency in TranslucentTB to Clear.

-3 - Set the taskbar transparency in TranslucentTB to Clear.
+- Download the latest version from the [Releases](https://github.com/Meti0X7CB/WinTaskical/releases) tab.

-4 - Install the skin by double-clicking the .rmskin file and follow the steps in the installer.
+  - Install the skin by double-clicking the .rmskin file and follow the steps in the installer.

-5 - Load any of the styles from rainmeter.
+  - Load any of the styles from rainmeter.

 ## 🔧 Supported Players
 #### Windows applications